kloptops/harbourmaster/beta.md

 If your CFW is not listed above, it will be in one of the above locations.

+# Things to know

+Currently it wont auto update, for now that is disabled.
+If you decide you'd like to go back you can just delete your PortMaster folder and download the latest version from the PortMaster repo.

 # Feedback

 Please direct all feedback to the #portmaster-lounge channel in the [AmberELEC discord server](https://discord.com/invite/R9Er7hkRMe).